October 1, 2019

 Samsung's also suffered a bit of a knock to its reputation in its desire to bring the first folding phone to market — Huawei's Mate X, for example, has taken just as long to go on sale, but doesn't have the associated stigma of broken devices.

-After a difficult birth, the Galaxy Fold 5G finally looks set to go on sale in the US soon.
-You can register your interest in the device on Samsung's website, and the full release is expected to be in November.
-It's set to cost around $2,000 when it eventually arrives.
+After a difficult birth, the Galaxy Fold 5G is finally on sale in the US soon.
+You can register your interest in the device on Samsung's website ahead of the full release later this month.
+It'll cost $1,980.

 How much will it cost?
-The 4G version is expected to cost around $2,000, while the 5G version will probably cost even more.
+The 4G version will cost $1,980 while the 5G version will probably cost even more.

 Should you be excited?
 Yes.
 Even if you don't plan on buying a Galaxy Fold, we should all be excited that a company as large as Samsung is taking such a huge bet on unproved technology.